 Your temporomandibular joint links your lower jaw to your skull.
 But because of its location, the temporomandibular joint is connected to a wide range of systems, including:

 - Neck muscles

 Dysfunction in the jaw joints can radiate outward until your entire body has been impacted.
 Symptoms like jaw pain, headaches, ringing in the ears, and vertigo may just be the beginning.

 Breathing is a vital, life-sustaining function.
 If you can’t breathe properly, your entire body may experience negative consequences.
 Because your jaw is major support for your airway, dysfunction in your teeth and jaws can lead to breathing problems like:

 - Difficulty breathing during the day

 - Sleep apnea

-These breathing problems not only make it harder to live a happy, satisfying life, they can lead to an early death.
+These breathing problems not only make it harder to live a happy, satisfying life, but they can also lead to an early death.

-Contact us today at 201-343-4044 or email us to see how we can make the smile of your dreams come true.
+Contact us today to see how we can make the smile of your dreams come true.